opnfv/calipso/docs/release/calipso-model.rst

 ----

-    It’s a logical Network Interface using etherchannel standard protovcols to form a group of pNICs providing enhanced throughput for communications to/from the host.
+    It’s a logical Network Interface using etherchannel standard protocols to form a group of pNICs providing enhanced throughput for communications to/from the host.

     Calipso currently maintains bond details inside a host\_pnic object.